Hunting red hartebeest South Africa

-The average expected shooting distance when hunting red hartebeest is 80 to 180 yards depending on the terrain you are hunting in.
+The average expected shooting distance is 80 to 180 yards depending on the terrain you are hunting in.

 Red hartebeest hunting prices

-Red hartebeest hunting prices South Africa for the 2019 hunting season season is $ 1 250.
+Red hartebeest hunting prices for the 2020 hunting season season is $ 1 250.

 Ammunition for hunting red hartebeest

 We recommend you only use premium grade ammunition when hunting red hartebeest in South Africa.

 Our preferred ammunition manufacturer is Barnes TSX in just about any weight.
 Other premium grade ammunition manufactures you can use would be Federal Premium, Sierra and others.

 The shot should be placed in line with the front leg, one third of the way up from the bottom of the brisket to the top of the hump on the back.
 Make sure not to shoot too high as the build of a red hartebeest is similar to that of a blue wildebeest in there is a lot of no-man’s land when shooting too high.